spiffe/spiffe.io/content/spire/try/spiffe-library-usage-examples.md

 The following code samples demonstrate how to use the libraries to establish and maintain SPIFFE-enabled connections transparently between applications.

+# C

+See the [c-spiffe library GitHub page](https://github.com/spiffe/c-spiffe) for more information about the SPIFFE Go library.

 # Go

 See the [go-spiffe library GitHub page](https://github.com/spiffe/go-spiffe/tree/master/v2) for more information about the SPIFFE Go library.